alicemirror/TLE94112LE/README.md

 the features and functions of the motor controller shield.
 This version uses 6 brushed geared micro motors running at 6V max (power is set to 5.5V).

-Warning: using and higher power for motors a the LCD backlight should be powered bt the Arduino 5V to avoid damage.

 ![Test platform detail](images/IMG_20170720_231205.jpg)

 ### Functional components